The Ultimate Solo Female Travel Guide for Your First Time in Seoul

 Gangnam

 Another great area with a prime location, excellent public transport connections, and plenty to do is Gangnam.
 Remember the famous viral Gangnam Style song?
-My personal favourite spot is near the Han River, close to Sinsa Station or Apgujeong.
+My personal favourite spot is near the Han River, close to Sinsa Station or in Apgujeong.

 Patio 7 Hotel